 Another important variable is the quality of dog food you serve your Border Collie.
 Kibble that is poor in nutritional value will require larger portions to satisfy your pet’s needs.
 Top-shelf brands can pack more vitamins and nutrients into fewer calories.
 Look for food that offers upwards of 20% protein and, if safe for your dog, probiotics.

 Carbohydrates are a great source of replenishing energy for your Border Collie.
 Whole grains, legumes, and fiber-rich vegetables are all great sources of complex carbs.
-Though, if your dog has SIBO or other digestion troubles, ingredients rich in fiber may not be the best thing for them.
+Though, if your dog has digestion troubles, ingredients rich in fiber may not be the best thing for them.

 Border Collies have gorgeous coats, but they do shed quite a bit!
 To minimize this, as well as maintain the health and shine of your Border Collie’s coat, look for essential fatty acids in your dog’s food.
 These acids include omega-3s and omega-6s, commonly found in fish oil and flaxseed.
 High-activity in Border Collies may lead to a lot of wear on their joints.
 Luckily, ingredients or supplements that contain glucosamine, chondroitin, or turmeric, help to keep joints healthy!